phalaaxx/jail/README.md

 * Socket restrictions
   * Deny server sockets to group
   * GID to deny server sockets for (992)
+  * Deny client sockets to group
+  * GID to deny client sockets for (993)
+  * Deny server sockets to group
+  * GID to deny server sockets for (994)

 Make sure to tune these settings to your liking.
 These settings may not work for your case.
 Finally compile grsecurity kernel.